Martoon-00/assembly-sort-test/README.md

 ## Notes

-* Overwhelmed with quickcheck output?
+* Overwhelmed by quickcheck output?
 Keep `--test-arguments --fail-fast` in mind!

 * Your contribution is very welcome!